IPGP/deformation-lib/nikkhoo/README.md

 Nikkhoo, M., Walter, T. R., Lundgren, P. R., Prats-Iraola, P. (2017).
 Compound dislocation models (CDMs) for volcano deformation analyses.  *Geophys.
 J. Int.*, 208(2): 877-894, doi:10.1093/gji/ggw427

 [www.volcanodeformation.com](http://www.volcanodeformation.com)

+Williams C.A. and G. Wagde (2000).
+An accurate and efficient method for including the effects of topography in three-dimensional elastic models of ground deformation with applications to radar interferometry, *J. Geophys.
+Res.*, 105(B4), 8103-8120.

 See source codes for copyright and full license information.